 A shiny horse!

 The Case for Elbow Grease vs. Cowboy Magic

 Let’s just time-travel for a moment.

-When I got started in horses in 1970’s Germany and groomed 5-10 horses every day plus show grooming on weekends, there were two elements that determined how shiny and well groomed your horse would look: A) your determination and elbow grease and B) a good quality brush.
+I still learned the ‘old school’ way, when I learned professional grooming in 1970’s Germany and groomed 5-10 horses every day plus show grooming on weekends.
+Chemical coat shine spray or horse vacuum cleaners did not exist.
+There were two factors that determined how shiny and well groomed your horse would look: A) your determination and elbow grease and B) a good quality horse brush.
 The End (Not).